JS Bach–Toccata in C minor BWV 911 (Glenn Gould)

 After last week’s visit to The Beach Boys, it’s now the turn of another of the great B’s, J.S.
 Bach, for a piece from a rather obscure work of his, the Toccatas for keyboard (BWV 910-916).

+Why are J.S.
+Bach’s Toccatas for keyboard (BWV 910-916) perhaps my most-listened to classical music?
 Most of Bach’s works for solo instruments are composed of six units.
-These toccatas are seven, and they’re not widely performed.
-Two good reasons why they’re a favorite of mine.
-Oh, and the fact that they’re so great.
+These toccatas are seven, and they’re relatively obscure.
+Two good reasons right there why they’re a favorite of mine.
+Oh, and the fact that they’re such fine music.

 I always think of these toccatas as Old Jack Bach’s jazz pieces, because of their very improvisatory feel, meandering from section to section, no rigorous structure.
-In the one we’re featuring here, BWV 911 in C minor, he starts out with a doodle, then seems to find a bit of a melodic groove with a counterpoint, then seems to lose interest and return to his doodling, then a pause where he seems so be wondering what to do next.
+In the one we’re featuring here, BWV 911 in C minor, he starts out with a noodle [a musical doodle, “to improvise on an instrument in an informal or desultory manner”], then seems to find a bit of a melodic groove with a counterpoint, then seems to lose interest and return to his noodling, then a pause where he seems so be wondering what to do next.
 And then he rrrrrrrrips into a mad, take-no-prisoners fugue, one of the longest he ever wrote, 4 pages in the score.
 Then he starts to unwind it, slow it down.
 You think the race is over, and – boom, right back to the whirlwind.
 Then a playful, elegant elaboration, with the main theme alternating between minor and major.
 Right on, Johann.

 Serious musicians enjoy arguing about whether to perform Jack’s keyboard oeuvre on the clavichord or harpsichord (the keyboards of his day), or its well-tempered successor, the pianoforte, aka the piano.